ian-hampton/bulk-image-rename/README.md

     pip install -r requirements.txt
     ```

-5. To run the script, run the following command in your terminal:
+5. Once all this is done, the script can be run in your terminal:
     ```sh
     python bulk_image_rename.py
     ```